backstage/backstage/docs/frontend-system/utility-apis/04-configuring.md

 In this example the overriding extension is kept minimal, but just like any other extension it can also have `deps`, configurability, and inputs.
 Check out [the Creating section](./02-creating.md) for more details about that.

-When you create a replacement extension, in general you may want to mimic its config schema or input shapes where applicable.
+When you create a replacement extension, in general you may want to mimic its extension config schema or input shapes where applicable.
 This makes it an easier thing to slot in to an app, since it'll be responding to extensibility the same way as the original one did.